jahrulnr/bangunsite/README.md

 - **Nginx Server**: Acts as a server for web applications created using Laravel.
 Nginx handles incoming HTTP requests and forwards them to the appropriate Laravel application.

 - **Certbot Integration**: Includes Certbot for automating the process of obtaining and renewing SSL certificates.
 This ensures secure communication between clients and the web server.

-- **Cronjobs Integration**: With this feature, you can define and manage cronjobs directly from the web interface.
-This includes scheduling recurring tasks and executing commands.

 - **PHP 8.2 Support**: Runs Laravel applications specifically on PHP 8.2, leveraging the latest features and improvements in the PHP language.